StenLeinasaar/StenLeinasaar/README.md

 ### Hi there 👋

 I am Sten and I enjoy building systems and breaking them.
 You can often find me building something.
 I promise to try and be better about adding code to my Github publicly as well.
+Let's code together?